 - The masala and curry powder spices must be fresh and great quality.
 It makes all the difference.

 Chicken will then start to look "dry" after 15-20min.
-It will look like the spice paste is seared onto the meat- this is known as bunjaling/bunjaying.
+It will look like the spice paste is seared onto the meat- this is the part where we bounjay the chicken.
+This step is what imparts the most flavor.
 Add salt and more hot pepper if desired.
-Turn to incorporate.
+Mix it all up.

 - 1 medium onion, chopped